rafket/pam_duress/README.md

 ### Adding a user-password combination

 Each user can have as many duress passwords as he/she wants, and each one with a different script to be run on login.
-Each user/password combination is concatenated and the SHA256 of this user-password concatenation is written in `/usr/share/duress/hashes`.
+Each user/password combination is concatenated (after the username is hashed) and the SHA256 hash of this user-password concatenation is stored in `/usr/share/duress/hashes`.
 The structure of this file is a hash in hexadecimal format per line.
 You can do this using the script `adduser.sh` by doing `sudo bash ./adduser.sh username password` where you replace `username` with your username and `password` with your password.
 For example if your username is `foo` and your password is `bar` you should type `sudo bash ./adduser.sh foo bar`.

 ### Creating a script